Planning and prerequisites

 • The Installer is available for download from the Laminin website https://lamininsolutions.com/download-mfsql-connector/#MFSQL-download

-• Running the installer will: - Extract all required assemblies and scripts to the target folder - Register the VAF package in the vault (if selected) - Deploy SQL objects (tables, procedures, functions, assemblies) to the database - Optionally install the UIX v2 Context Menu and Web API components - Generate example scripts and configuration files for post-install steps - Save all outputs to the installer folder C:Program Files (x86)Laminin SolutionsMFSQL Connector Release 5[MFSQL_database] including:
+• Running the installer will: - Extract the installer files from the to the target folder - Register the VAF package in the vault (if selected) - Create the MFSQL database (if it does not exist) - Deploy SQL objects (tables, procedures, functions, assemblies) to the database - Optionally install the UIX v2 Context Menu and Web API components - Generate example scripts and configuration files for post-install steps - Save all outputs to the installer folder C:Program Files (x86)Laminin SolutionsMFSQL Connector Release 5[MFSQL_database] including:

 • Content package (vault structure updates)